 All of the tips above will help turn your LinkedIn company page into a very active and popular one.
 These are used by the most followed company pages on LinkedIn today.

-Here are the most popular pages as of April 2021:
+Here are the most popular pages as of April this year: